Gums Bleed When I Floss: Why Do They Bleed And How To Heal Your Gums

 The connection between gum health and overall health

-Keeping your gums healthy is essential for your overall well-being along with a gorgeous smile.
+Keeping your gums healthy and a gorgeous smile are essential for your overall well-being.

 Studies have linked gum disease to several health problems, such as increased risk of heart disease, diabetes & respiratory infections.

-Uncontrolled diabetes may worsen gum disease, and gum disease can make it harder to manage blood sugar levels.
-Bacteria from an infected gum can transmit to the lungs and increase the risk of respiratory problems.
+Uncontrolled diabetes may worsen gum disease, making it harder to manage blood sugar levels.
+Bacteria from infected gum can be transmitted to the lungs and increase the risk of respiratory problems.

-There are different floss options available, each having benefits of its own:
+There are different floss options available, each having its benefits:

 • Dental floss: Conventional string floss is a reliable option.
-For a good grip and ease of control, use lightly waxed or unflavored floss.
+Use lightly waxed or unflavored floss for a good grip and ease of control.

 • Water flossers use a pressurized stream of water to clean in between teeth.
 They can be a good option for those with flexibility issues or sensitive gums.

-• Floss picks are disposable, Y-shaped tools holding just a small piece of floss, making it simpler to reach back teeth.
-Ultimately, the floss that you will use regularly is the best kind.
+• Floss picks are disposable, Y-shaped tools that hold just a small piece of floss, making it more straightforward to reach back teeth.
+Ultimately, the best kind is the floss that you use regularly.
 Experiment and find out what suits your needs and level of comfort.

 Step-by-step guide to proper flossing technique